parracodea/EmptyEpsilon-Extras/readme.md

 # EmptyEpsilon Remapped Keybindings

-_Note: These keybinds are for version of EmptyEpsilon greater than Version 20230617, as `-` cannot be read as a keybind due to a SeriousProton bug.
-EmptyEpsilon deletes keybinds that it cannot read from the `keybindings.json` file.
-After downloading the newer version of EmptyEpsilon, so you will need to re-download [this `keybindings.json` file](./keybindings.json) instead of copy-pasting from the previous version._

 ## Guiding Principles

 - The letter of the keybind should match the name of the action